 - 3/4 cup unsweetened cocoa powder

 - 12 ounces chopped chocolate

 - 10 ounces Guinness Beer

 - 8 ounces cream cheese, softened

 For the Whiskey Ganache:

-Mix the flour, cocoa powder and salt in a small bowl.
-Then melt the butter and 12 oz of chocolate together in the microwave, in 30 second increments.
+- Mix the flour, cocoa powder and salt in a small bowl.
+Then melt the butter and 12 ounces of chocolate together in the microwave, in 30 second increments.
 Stirring each time.

 More Irish Inspired Recipes:

 Whiskey Cake in a Jar ~ Sprinkle Bakes